cosmos/sdk-tutorials/academy/ibc/migration.md

 All **IBC module releases** allow chains to communicate successfully with any chain running any version of the code.
 It is ensured that all major releases are supported by relayers so that they can relay between the new major release and older releases.
 Currently, an IBC protocol specification v2.0 upgrade is not planned because it would be very disruptive to the ecosystem.

-In this section, you can find information on how to upgrade an IBC client and how to upgrade counterparty clients with relayers.
-Let's dive right into it!

 ## Upgrading IBC clients - client breaking upgrades

 When an upgrade will break IBC counterparty clients, IBC-connected chains **must** perform an IBC upgrade.
 The IBC protocol supports upgrading Tendermint chains for a specific subset of **IBC-client-breaking upgrades** but **does not support unplanned upgrades**.

 <HighlightBox type="info">

-To not be an **unplanned upgrade** and be supported, an upgrade needs to be planned and committed in advance to the upgrading chain.
+To not be an **unplanned upgrade** and be supported, an upgrade needs to be committed in advance to the upgrading chain.
 This way the counterparty clients can maintain a secure connection.

 </HighlightBox>